 Source of Discharge Potential Loss Appropriate Actions Resources Required Coupling or hose break / malfunction at the ship's manifold 20 - 600 litres 1: Deploy containment boom as required to control migration of spill.
 Consideration of protection booming of beach front, protective booming of hunter's camps to the east of manifold, and Phillips Creek west of the manifold depending on wind direction, tides and marine conditions present.
 Typical deployment lengths of 50 meters are anticipated for this task.
-(Multiple lengths should be used when required) Boat - Baffinland near shore workboat - 3 responders Boom - 100 meters and accessories, additional booms if necessary to provide shoreline protection Deploy skimmer and recover spill Final recovery of spill using sorbents if necessary Monitor any free floating oil that is unable to be contained Notifications of local authorities Shore crew to deploy from container - 3 responders Coupling leaking or hose rupture along length of 20 - 3500 litres 1: Deploy containment boom to control migration of spill.
+(Multiple lengths should be used when required) 2: Deploy skimmer and recover spill Boat - Baffinland near shore workboat - 3 responders Boom - 100 meters and accessories, additional booms if necessary, to provide shoreline protection 3: Final recovery of spill using sorbents if necessary Shore crew to deploy from container - 3 responders 4: Monitor any free floating oil that is unable to be contained